initgrep-com/initgrep.blog/_postCollection/java/version/17/new-features-in-java-17.markdown

 ```

 In the above code snippet, the switch expression is used to assign the corresponding day name based on the value of the `day` variable.
 The new syntax with arrow (`->`) makes switch expressions more concise and readable.

-## Conclusion

-Java 17 brings several exciting new features and enhancements that can greatly improve your Java programming experience.
-Pattern matching, sealed classes, and switch expression enhancements are just a few of the additions that make Java 17 a significant release.
-Explore these features further and leverage their power in your projects!